xiongrxchn/IntelBri.github.io/index.md

 ## 1 Introduction

-Road potholes are a common nuisance experienced by vehicle drivers or commuters.
-In the United Kingdom, more than half a million potholes were reported in 2017, an increase of 44% in 2015 [1].
-The self-proclaimed pothole capital, Edmonton, Alberta, Canada, reportedly spends $4.8 million on 450,000 potholes annually, as of 2015 [2].
-Serious road accidents can occur due to surface potholes, especially under high speed or low visibility conditions.
-Every year India loses approximately 1,100 people to accidents caused by potholes [3].
+Road potholes are a common defects for ageing civil infrastrutures around the world.
+For example, in the UK, more than half a million potholes have been reported in 2017, an increase of 44% in 2015 [1].
+The massive amounts of road potholes require additional maintenance capital for traffic departments.
+Edmonton in Canada spent $4.8 million on repairing 450,000 potholes in 2015 [2].
+The bad road conditions also pose uncomfort and even hazards to vehicle drivers or commuters,  especially under high speed or low visibility conditions.
+For instance, approximately 1,100 people died due to the serious traffic accidents caused by road potholes in India [3].
 This project designs and implements a mobile Raspberry Pi system called Patrolman for road pothole inspection.

 ![](Images/background.png)